Early Life and Education of Donald Trump: A Complete Timeline

 An overview of the childhood and early education of Donald Trump, highlighting the experiences that shaped the journey.

-June 14, 1946: Donald Trump's Birth
+June 14, 1946: Donald Trump's birth

-1964: Enrolled at Fordham University
+1964: Trump Enrolls at Fordham University

 In 1964, Donald Trump enrolled at Fordham University.

-May 1968: Graduation from Wharton School
+May 1968: Trump graduates from Wharton School

 In May 1968, Donald Trump graduated from the Wharton School of the University of Pennsylvania with a Bachelor of Science in economics.

-1968: Graduation from the University of Pennsylvania
+1968: Trump's graduation from the University of Pennsylvania

 In 1968, Donald Trump graduated from the University of Pennsylvania with a bachelor's degree in economics.

-1968: Employed at Trump Management
+1968: Trump employed at Trump Management

 In 1970, Donald Trump invested $70,000 to receive billing as coproducer of a Broadway comedy.

-1978: Commodore Hotel Renovation
+1978: Launch of Commodore Hotel Renovation

 In 1980, the Commodore Hotel reopened as the Grand Hyatt Hotel, and Donald Trump obtained rights to develop Trump Tower.

-September 1983: Purchase of New Jersey Generals
+September 1983: Purchase of the New Jersey Generals

 In September 1983, Donald Trump purchased the New Jersey Generals, a team in the United States Football League.